‘Love life, love learning Love God’s World’

 We have found that the children gain a deeper understanding when they become familiar with Christian beliefs before being asked to consider and compare their own experiences with other world religions.

 Worship is held daily.
 Our worship sessions are linked to the values taught through our learning experiences.
 We share a monthly value which ensures the values that underpin our curriculum are linked with biblical scripture.
 This is run over a two-yearly cycle (see table below).
-We use the Church of England’s Faith at Home resources to deliver our worship sessions.
+We use the Church of England’s Faith at Home resources to supplement our worship sessions.

 |Year A||Year B|